 In June 2014, the FASB issued updated guidance to resolve diversity in practice concerning employee shared-based compensation that contains performance targets that could be achieved after the requisite service period.
 The updated guidance requires that a performance target that affects vesting and that can be achieved after the requisite service period be treated as a performance condition.
 Compensation cost should be recognized in the period in which it becomes probable that the performance target will be achieved and should represent the compensation cost attributable to the periods for which service has been rendered.
-If the performance target becomes probable of being achieved before the end of the service period, the remaining unrecognized compensation cost for which requisite service has not yet been rendered is recognized prospectively over the remaining service period.
+If the performance target becomes probable of being achieved before the end of the service period.
 The total amount of compensation cost recognized during and after the service period should reflect the number of awards that are expected to vest and should be adjusted to reflect those awards that ultimately vest.
 This updated guidance is effective for annual and interim periods beginning after December 15, 2015.
 We will adopt this guidance in the first quarter of 2016, which will likely reduce the service periods utilized to recognize expense on certain share-based compensation awards granted in 2016 relative to the service period in the grant terms.
 The impact is not expected to be material to our consolidated financial statements.